Denny Crum, who coached Louisville to 2 NCAA titles, dies - KESQ

 AP Sports Writer

 Nonetheless, Crum was inducted into the Hall of Fame in May 1994, with Wooden, his college coach and longtime mentor at his side.
-Crum finished with 11 more wins than his most influential advisor amassed at UCLA.
+Crum had 11 more overall wins and 55 more than his most influential advisor amassed at UCLA.

 Crum remained a beloved, revered and respected presence around Louisville whose legacy has been recognized in many ways.
 He frequently attended Cardinals games played on the KFC Yum!
 Center home court bearing his name and signature.
 And Crum was present for the September 2022 dedication of Denny Crum Hall, a new campus dormitory for athletes and students.